Why Did Moses Get Put In The River

 The story of why Moses was put in the river is a powerful narrative of oppression, resistance, and divine intervention.
 Pharaoh's decree to kill all Hebrew male children created an environment of fear and desperation, leading Jochebed to make the courageous decision to place her son in an ark and set it afloat on the Nile.
 This act of faith ultimately led to Moses being discovered by Pharaoh's daughter, who adopted him and raised him in the Egyptian court.

-The rescue of Moses is a pivotal moment in biblical history, demonstrating how God can use even the most unlikely circumstances and individuals to fulfill His purposes.
+The rescue of Moses is a critical moment in biblical history, demonstrating how God can use even the most unlikely circumstances and individuals to fulfill His purposes.
 Moses's survival and subsequent upbringing prepared him for his future role as the leader and deliverer of the Israelites.
 His story is a testament to the power of faith, courage, and the enduring strength of a mother's love.

 What are your thoughts on the courage of Jochebed and the role of divine providence in the story of Moses?
 Share your insights and reflections in the comments below, and let's continue the discussion!